oloapinivad/ece3-postproc/ece2cmor3_support/README.md

 - ./merge_month.sh

-It breaks the directory structure but it concatenates the IFS data into a single one year file.
+It breaks the directory structure but it concatenates the IFS data into a single one year file using NCO

+- ./validate.sh

+It uses the Jon Seddon validation tool to check data integrity

 - ./year_looper.sh